 To heli-ski…take advantage of one of Colorado’s only heli-skiing operators: Telluride Helitrax.
 It’s not just for experts.
 You can ski everything from gentle powder fields to pucker-inducing chutes and steeps on the peaks and basins that surround Telluride.
 Ask your Ski.com Mountain Travel Experts for details.

 Celebrate your conquests at Gorrono Ranch, a popular afternoon and après-ski spot.
 Ski the Misty Maiden run off of the Village Express to access this unforgettable on-mountain restaurant.
-Here, you’ll enjoy one of Ski Country’s sunniest spots on the beach-like deck, as well as the Smokehouse’s pulled pork or rotisserie chicken, live music and excellent cocktails and beers.
+Here, you’ll enjoy one of Ski Country’s sunniest spots on the beach-like deck, as well as the Smokehouse’s pulled pork or rotisserie chicken, live music, and excellent cocktails and beers.

 Day 5: Take the morning to relax and enjoy a late-afternoon on-mountain lunch

 On your last day, experience Telluride at a slower pace and take the morning off.
 Whether your idea of chilling out includes shopping or taking in some R&R at the spa, Telluride has you covered.
 Shoppers will want to spend time in some of historic Telluride’s many quaint, eclectic shops, including Pip’s Fine and Funky Consignment or Over the Moon.
-Spa goers will want to experience a ritual or massage in one of the 32 treatment rooms at the Peaks Resort & Spa.

 In the afternoon, hit the slopes to enjoy the last turns of the trip and enjoy a late lunch at one of Telluride’s exceptional on-mountain restaurants.
 Giuseppe’s, which is located at the top of the Plunge Lift along See Forever run, is a great place to grab casual cuisine and local beers.
 Don’t miss the black bean sauté!